FAME: facial recognition as a tool for metadata creation

 Our technical partner for each of these projects is IDLab from Ghent University.

 In order to prepare for the FAME project, Liesbeth Bogaert worked with us as a trainee in the summer of 2020.
-At the time, she was a student of Information Engineering Technology at Ghent University, had just completed her third bachelor’s degree, and was supervised by meemoo colleagues Nastasia and Miel, and Prof. Steven Verstockt from Ghent University, during her work placement at meemoo.
+She is a student of Information Engineering Technology at Ghent University, had just completed her third bachelor’s degree, and was supervised by meemoo colleagues Nastasia and Miel, and Prof. Steven Verstockt from Ghent University, during her work placement at meemoo.
 She worked with a set of around 9,100 digitised photos and 19,500 born-digital photos from Flanders Arts Institute.

 Metadata-driven facial recognition